 The MCO must develop and maintain a website to provide general information about the Medicaid managed care programs, the provider network, customer services, and the complaints and appeals process.
-The MCO must ensure that enrollees have access to the most current and accurate information concerning the MCO's network provider participation.
+The MCO must ensure through its website that enrollees have access to the most current and accurate information concerning the MCO's network provider participation, including how to access such information through the use of APIs.